Eastern Grey Kangaroo

 Male Kangaroos also use their tail to balance when they rise up on their hind legs and have ‘boxing matches’ with other males.
 They tip back their heads and swat at each other with their long front claws, or kick out with their strong back legs, armed with that powerful central claw.
 When one male backs down, the other will stop attacking.
 They may then casually scratch themselves, and resume feeding.

 Eastern Grey Kangaroos eat mostly green grass as well as some other types of herbage, feeding mainly at night.
-They can live for long periods without water, utilizing the moisture in their food.
+They can live for long periods without water, utilising the moisture in their food.

 Grass is nipped off with the front teeth (incisors) which grind against a hard plate at the top of the mouth.
 There is a gap (called a diastema) between the front teeth and the back teeth (molars).
 This gives the tongue more room to push the food about inside the mouth and to position it between the molars for grinding.